Celina Toth

-Celina Toth (born March 20, 1992) is a Canadian diver in the platform (10 metre) events.
+Celina Jayne Toth (born March 20, 1992) is a Canadian diver in the platform (10 metre) events.
 Toth currently resides and trains in Victoria, British Columbia.
 Toth has been competing on the international stage since 2008.

 Career

 Toth' first major team was at the 2018 Commonwealth Games, where she competed in the individual event.
 In February 2019, Toth won her first ever gold medal at the FINA Diving Grand Prix stop in Germany.

 In July 2021, Toth won the individual 10 m platform competition at the Canadian Olympic trials.
 This qualified her to compete in the individual 10 m event in Tokyo.